-India's main parties call for protests after women visit Hindu temple
+Protests in India after women defy ancient ban on visiting Hindu temple

 “We reached Pampa, the main entry point to the temple at 1.30 a.m. and sought police protection to enter the temple.
 We walked two hours, entered the temple around 3.30 a.m. and did the darshan,” the woman said, referring to a ritual of standing in front of the temple’s Hindu image.

-The woman said she and the other woman would to back to their homes in other parts of Kerala.
+Bindu said she and the second woman would go back to their homes in other parts of Kerala.

 The state government defended its decision to protect the women as they went into the temple, saying it was a matter of civil rights.